stranck/ConvintoBot/README.md

   * Automatically Check if a user in the private telegram group is a subscriber
   * Send private notifications to users to remind them to renew their subscription
   * Automatically Kick a user after 2 days if his subscription is expired
   * New users can join the group (without being able to see the public link) through the bot, which will automatically check the status of subscription.
-Users have to log in to Twitch through the BOT.
+Users have to log into Twitch through the BOT.

 * **Added Twitch Live Notifications Support**